worseuserr/RojoSDK/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue to discuss your ideas.
+Please feel free to submit a pull request or open an issue.

 ## License